Skip to main content

 Or this…

 Hmmm, I have not had the displeasure of experiencing this.
-I wonder if it’s because my tests sso far] have been with smaller tables.
+I wonder if it’s because my tests [so far] have been with smaller tables.
 I do run a workstation with 64GB memory in a 4 core platform.

 Ya, I guess it’s definitely a limitation of my machine then.
-I probably had far too many apps running in the background, as is my wont
+I probably had far too many apps running in the background, as is my wont :confounded: , eating up my limited 16GB memory.

 @Jeremy_Oglesby does the editor feel any faster now?
 We made some tweaks that should hopefully help.